1. Home

 For advanced styling, you can add styles into an HTML block that reference the class or ID of any element in your widget.

-Add CSS to Lightbox Elements in the Editor
+Add CSS to Elements in the Editor

 Add CSS to the Outer Box